UU-Hydro/DYNQUAL/DynQual_Manual.md

 ## DynQual configuration .ini file

 For running DynQual, a configuration .ini file is required.
+In this file, you provide all the necessary information related to your run (e.g. time period,

 Some example configuration .ini files are provided in the 'ini' directory, both for DynQual runs that are one-way coupled to PCR-GLOBWB2 ("Online") and for runs using hydrological input as a forcing ("Offline").